Natural Hormone Balancing

 Your email address will not be published.
 Required fields are marked *

-*DISCLAIMER: Dr. Michael Wald is a doctor of chiropractic with a masters degree in nutrition.
-He is also a Certified Dietitian Nutritionist and a Certified Nutritional Specialist and Sports Nutritionist.
-Dr. Wald is certified to provide acupuncture in several states, but not New York.
-Dr. Wald has two board certifications in nutrition.
+*DISCLAIMER: Dr. Michael Wald is a doctor of chiropractic with a Masters Degree in nutrition.
+He is also a Certified Dietitian Nutritionist and Sports Nutritionist.
+Dr. Wald is certified to provide acupuncture in several states, but not in New York.
+Dr. Wald has a Board Certifications in Nutrition.
 Dr. Michael Wald earned his MD diploma, but did not complete a residency and is thus not licensed to practice medicine.
 The information on this site is intended for educational purposes only and is not to substitute for sound medical or health advice.
 Information contained within this website may change at any time without prior notice.
-The information on this website is under copyright, 2021.
+The information on this website is under copyright, 2024.